Struggling to pay for business energy bills can be quite an unpleasant experience to say the least.

 Over a set period of time, your supplier will then give you the green light to pay fixed amounts.

 Two things your supplier should keep in mind:

-- They must know how much you are capable of paying – In order for them to take this into account – provide them with updated details about your debts, outgoings, personal situation, and income.
+- They must know how much you are capable of paying.
+In order for them to take this into account – give them details about your debts, personal situation, and income.

 Familiarize yourself with your business utility bill

 These are the three main elements of a business energy bill: